rust-minidump/rust-minidump/minidump-processor/json-schema.md

 them for symbolication.
 All we can tell you is that a module with the given name was at a particular location.
 Whether it was a fake DLL from a hacker, who could say?

+# 0.14.0 (not yet released)

+* Fixed some typos in the `registers` schema, the actual implementation is unchanged
+* `threads.N.frames.N.inlines` added for inlined frames!